 At some point, this excess energy is going to come out.
-It’s either going to be in a positive way such as a walk or a negative one such as tearing apart the sofa cushions.
+It’s either going to be in a positive way such as a walk or a negative one such as tearing apart the sofa cushions or even shaking and trembling.
 It all depends on how you approach the situation.

 No longer will you have to worry about being overwhelmed by staffy’s excess energy.
 With all the information you’ll learn below, you’ll have enough knowledge to avoid these situations as much as possible.